1. Are the Early Education Essentials teacher and parent surveys psychometrically sound?

 - In order to capture parents’ perspectives, a sixth essential called Parent Voice was created and was tested as part of the validation study.

 - Most, but not all, essential scores were significantly related to site-level outcomes.
 Ambitious Instruction and Parent Voice were not significantly related to either outcome measured.
-Sites with high and low Early Ed Essentials survey responses had qualitatively different climate, structures, and practices.
+Sites with high and low Early Education Essentials survey responses had qualitatively different climate, structures, and practices.

 - The qualitative voice of families contributed substantially to researchers’ ability to describe and differentiate the climate and conditions of ECE sites with strong and weak essential supports.